shouya/thinking-dumps/lazy/README.md

 The example above will produce `(i 5)`, as it's equivalent to the haskell expression `[2..] !!
 3`.

-You're more powered than you have thought with Loli.
-Are you feeling cool now?
+You're actually more powered than you have thought with Loli.
+Are you feeling a little bit cooler now?